 Should I keep regularly scheduled follow-up appointments?

-Is my caregiver/family member allowed to accompany me to an appointment?
+Can my caregiver/family member come with me to an appointment?

 How you can protect yourself